jurnesmith6/CS583FinalProject/TEAM_WORKFLOW.md

 # Integration Rules (IMPORTANT)

 - `dev` must ALWAYS remain in a playable state
-- Merge feature branches into `dev` frequently (do not wait until end of sprint)
+- Merge feature branches into `dev` frequently
 - At minimum, integrate and test `dev` once per day as a team
 - If `dev` breaks, it must be fixed immediately before continuing new work